The Winnisquam Bridge

 An aerial view of the Winnisquam bridge, looking north.
-The bridge was rebuilt in 2006-2007 at a cost of about $3.5 million.
+The 1974 bridge was the third version of the bridge, and was redecked and repaved in 2006-2007 at a cost of about $3.5 million.
 The towns of Sanbornton and Tilton meet on the west side of the bridge (left side in this photo), with Sanborton to the north and Tilton to the south.
 On the east side of the bridge (right side in this photo) is the town of Belmont.

 At one time, seaplane rides were offered on the Sanbornton side of the bridge – hence the name, Aviation Point.

 Here’s a very old postcard of the original bridge, when it was still a wooden structure, and more commonly known as the Mosquito Bridge!
 The bridge was named Mosquito not because the area was mosquito infested, but because the hump in the middle resembled the back of a mosquito.
 This bridge was built between 1840 and 1844 and lasted a little over 70 years before replacement in 1916.
 This view is looking east towards Belmont from the Tilton side of the bridge.
 To correct the caption on the postcard, the bridge is located “near”, not in, Laconia.

 Here are a couple of old maps of Lake Winnisquam.The first map is very large, about 5′ square.
 To see the first map in detail, click here.
 The second map is very small, as it fits on a postcard.